 What can we do to help?

 - As licensed REALTORS our #1 priority is your best interest.
 As iBuyer Consultants, we can help advise you through your iBuying options.
 I hope we can convince you to list with us by seeing the advantages of our professional services.

 - We might already have a buyer ready to make an offer!
 Through my network of agents, maybe even cash!

 - If you cannot show the home easily we have solutions.
 Do you have pets, or a baby or an elderly parent and dread dealing with the process?
 We have solutions!

 - Does the home need cleaning, organizing, painting, staging or a complete remodel?
-We have solutions!
+There is a solution!
 We have a long list of vetted vendors waiting to help.

-- We can offer a short term listing agreement(one of several plans) and an aggressive commission structured based on many criteria and the plan you choose.
+- We can offer an aggressive commission structured based on the plan “flex” plan you choose.
 Are you purchasing another home?
 Are you a past client?
-Are you a referral from a past client?
-Can we get a referral from an agent outside of the area you're relocating to?
+Maybe a referral from a past client?
+Can we get a referral from an agent outside of the area you’re relocating to?
 We are fair and provide nothing but a 5-star service!